Forseti93/demo/README.md

 ![image](https://user-images.githubusercontent.com/40038982/189281105-5d055cbd-0799-4601-b61f-231a62af96fb.png)

 16-aug-2022 </br>
 I've gotten a test task, that app was paused.
 6 days to finish it.
-Fetch API (GET/POST) trained.
+React, Fetch API (GET/POST) trained.

 15-aug-2022 </br>
 I have started from the block "finished sites".
 On the screenshot below, all data is fetching via WPGraphQL from the local host with WordPress.
 React, Next.js, TypeScript were used in code too.